 If your home insurance does not cover you (if it does you should bring prrof of it) in Cuba, you can buy insurance upon arriving in Cuba at any airport.
 Asistur sells insurances at $3-4 per day.
 You may be directed to it before you start looking for it, so you will find it.

 In case you somehow for whatever (Cuban) reason can't buy the insurance upon arrival, you can buy one first thing next morning at the Asistur office on Prado, the main avenue in central Havana.

 Bring cash.
 Until U.S. banks allow U.S credit cards to work in Cuba this remains the only way.
 You can also buy a prepaid MLC card with USD: 1 USD = 1 MLC.
 With other currencies it depend on the International Currency Exchange Day Rate.
 It is important to know that you can pay cash in a lot of private services using USD or EUR.

 Your cell pone will almost certainly not work.
 You will not be able to get online either.
 Such service only extends to access to local mail even for Cubans with such subscription.
 So no Facebook, no Twitter, none of that.
 Don't let it stress you, use the fact to tell people back home that you are going on a real vacation like people used to go on vacation which means not being much in touch - if at all.
 No news is good news and an increasing number of first worlders realize when they are in Cuba that the world back home continue to revolve even though they are not online.

-Internet is available at hotels and phone company offices.
+Internet is available at hotels, wifi zones, and phone company offices.
 It is from $4.50 to $10 per hour and is quite slow.
 Good enough to check your mail, but not much more than that.
-WiFi generally only available at 4-5 star hotels (and at the same slow speed as elsewhere).
+The Internet services at casas particulares have been increased so you can have access if you stay in one of them.